ratnaksha/ratnaksha.github.io/_pages/about.md

 * I am a PhD Candidate in Physical Oceanography at [Scripps Institution of Oceanography](https://scripps.ucsd.edu/), [University of California San Diego](https://ucsd.edu) advised by [Dr. Sarah.
 G. Purkey](https://spurkey.scrippsprofiles.ucsd.edu/).
 My research is funded by NASA's Future Investigator in Earth and Space Sciences grant and through the National Science Foundation.

 * My research interests lie in the area of large-scale dynamics of the oceans and its link to the global climate system.
-I use a blend of idealized theoretical models as well as unsupervised and supervised machine learning approaches to help link the data-rich and data-sparse regimes in physical oceanography.
+I use a blend of idealized theoretical models as well as unsupervised and supervised machine learning approaches to help link the data-rich and data-sparse research problems in physical oceanography.

 * My dissertation revolves around understanding two fundamental processes in the large-scale overturning circulation of the ocean-:
   - the role of turbulent mixing in shaping the circulation and watermass properties in the deep and abyssal oceans,